abdullahjafoffici17-lab/python-basics-/README.md

 **Day 6:** Learned for loops and while loops.
 Built a Multiplication Table generator and a Star Pattern printer using string multiplication (`"*" * n`).
 Debugged a TypeError from misplaced syntax and a logic bug where I accidentally used addition instead of multiplication.

+**Day 7:** Reviewed Week 1 concepts by building a Mini Quiz App with 5 questions covering variables, operators, and data types.
+Added score-based feedback logic using if-elif-else.
+Debugged multiple issues including NameErrors and case-sensitivity bugs (.lower() usage).
+Wrote my first weekly blog post reflecting on Week 1.

+**Day 8:** Started Week 2!
+Learned Lists - append(), remove(), indexing, and len().
+Built a To-Do List app and upgraded it with user input and numbered formatting using a counter variable in a for loop.

 ## 📊 Progress

 - [x] Day 1: Variables, print(), comments